Survey Parameter Estimation in Python with svy

 Means, totals, proportions, ratios, and medians with proper variance estimation

 Estimate means, totals, proportions, ratios, and medians from complex survey data in Python.
-Learn Taylor linearization and replicate-based variance estimation with the svy library.
+Learn Taylor linearization and replicate-based variance estimation with design effects using the svy library.

 Keywords

-survey estimation Python, Taylor linearization, replicate weights variance, survey mean estimation, survey proportion, design effect deff, complex survey analysis, svy library
+survey estimation Python, Taylor linearization variance, replicate weights variance, survey mean estimation, survey proportion estimation, design effect DEFF, complex survey analysis, svy estimation tutorial, survey total estimation, survey ratio estimation, confidence interval survey, bootstrap jackknife BRR

 The purpose of a survey is to draw inferences about the target population from a sampled subset.
 Because most surveys employ some combination of stratification, clustering, unequal probabilities of selection, and post-collection adjustments, treating observations as independent and identically distributed (i.i.d.) can misstate uncertainty.